An Aggressive Attorney Who Aims For The Best Results

 The consequences of a conviction depend on how many prior convictions you have for a DWI.
 Just consider all of this:

-DWI 2nd – A minimum of 30 days in jail and up to a year in jail, a $4,000 fine, and an additional $4,000 to $6,000 fine, and loss of your driver’s license for two years.
+• DWI second offense – A minimum of 30 days in jail and up to a year in jail, a $4,000 fine, and an additional $4,000 to $6,000 fine, and loss of your driver’s license for two years.

-What You Need To Know About DWIs
+What You Need To Know About Texas DWIs

-Are there defenses to DWI charges?
+What are the potential defenses to DWI charges?

 There are several strategies that are capable of beating DWI charges if they pertain to your case.
 Some common defenses include proving police error, roadside test mistakes, lack of probable cause, and your BAC was higher when you were tested than when you were arrested.